Can You See Jerusalem’s Holy Sites in One Day?

 Also located near the Western Wall are a variety of prayer books.
 I even found a vending machine near the Western Wall that sold prayer books.
 Udi told us that the prayer books are left throughout the area by the Western Wall to show that Jews are now allowed to pray openly without any opposition.

-During our tour, we didn’t have time to explore the Western Wall Tunnel.
+During our tour, we didn’t have time to explore the Western Wall Tunnel in detail, but it is a popular add-on to many Jerusalem holy sites tours.

 It was now time to leave the Jewish Quarter and enter the Muslim Quarter of the Old City of Jerusalem.
 As we entered the Muslim Quarter, we began to see beautiful Arabic calligraphy written on the walls.

 As we continued walking through the Muslim Quarter, we came across some fountains for washing.
-Before prayer, Muslims typically wash their hands, mouth, face, and feet.
+Before prayer, Muslims typically wash their hands, mouth, face, and feet as part of ritual ablutions.

 The Muslim Quarter is the largest of the four quarters of the Old City of Jerusalem.
-Although the buildings around Jerusalem all look similar, it was easy to tell that we were in the Muslim Quarter based on the signs and decorations.
+Although many of the buildings around Jerusalem look similar, it was easy to tell that we were in the Muslim Quarter based on the signs and decorations.

 The 14 Stations of the Cross